datadesk/california-coronavirus-data/README.md

 ### [cdph-race-ethnicity.csv](./cdph-race-ethnicity.csv)

-Statewide demographic data tallying race and ethncity totals by age for both cases and deaths.
+Statewide demographic data tallying race totals by age for both cases and deaths.
 Provided by the [California Department of Public Health](https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/Race-Ethnicity.aspx).

 The original race categories published by the state have been grouped and aggregated to match the five race categories traditionally published by the Los Angeles Times.